tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 ## Downgrade Attacks

-Implementations must ensure downgrade protection so that an adversary cannot suppress PQ or hybrid schemes and force reliance solely on traditional algorithms.
+Implementations must ensure downgrade protection so that an adversary cannot suppress PQC or hybrid schemes and force reliance solely on traditional algorithms.
 This is especially important in scenarios where a CRQC is available but not publicly disclosed.
 Without downgrade protection, a MitM attacker could impersonate servers by presenting only traditional